sec-tools/pimt/README.md

 Just want to see the artifacts produced for a given domain?
 Use **quick mode (-q)** and only a single run will be performed, no diffs, and both the clean and annotated run files will be in the data/ folder.

 ## usage
 To get started, either build the dockerfile (easy) or install the recon tools in /opt and dependencies manually (takes more time).
-Then run either the container named **pimt** or if using the package without docker, run shell script **./pimt.sh** and the **./pimtweb.py** web server for browsable access to artifacts.
+Then run either the container named **pimt** or if using the package without docker, run shell script **./pimt.sh**, install the requirements and run the **./pimtweb.py** web server for browsable access to artifacts.

 The following are examples of how to use pimt.